jolhoeft/hyperium.github.io/_guides/server/response_strategies.md

 body stream is assigned.

-All the operations that can affect the response status code need to take place the response future, not the response body stream.
+All the operations that can affect the response status code need to take place in the response future, not the response body stream.
 The response body stream cannot change the status of the response.
 For example, if that stream tries to open a file that does not exist, it cannot return a 404.
 The file needs to be opened before the body